George Harris, founder and President of Harris Western Center,

 still in Lytle, on the heavily traveled Interstate 35, the main

-in size over the years to accommodate a compete line of western
+grew in size over the years to accommodate a compete line of

-wear, featuring such famous brands as Wrangler, Tony Lama, Resistol,
+western wear, featuring such famous brands as Wrangler, Tony

-Justin, Panhandle Slim, Walls, and more.
-The large trailer compound
+Lama, Resistol, Justin, Panhandle Slim, Walls, and more.
+The

-adjoining the store contains horse, livestock, cargo, utility and
+large trailer compound adjoining the store contains horse, livestock,

 role in his industry, George served as Chairman of the Western and